DataDog/documentation/content/en/cloud_cost_management/_index.md

 To use Azure Cloud Cost Management in Datadog, you must have an Azure account and have the following billing exports set up: **amortized** and **actual exports**.
 Additionally, Datadog must have permissions to read the exports from the container.

 **Note**: If you used the recommended [Datadog Resource method][1] through the Azure portal to set up the integration with Datadog, you need to create an App Registration to support Cloud Cost Management.
-Select a site other than `US3` in the side panel of this page and see [Integrating through the Azure portal][4] for instructions.

 ### Schedule exports